MicrosoftLearning/mslearn-mlops/documentation/07-deploy-model.md

 ## Instructions

-When a model is trained and logged by using MLflow, you can easily deploy the model with Azure Machine Learning.
+When a model is trained and logged by using MLflow, you can easily register and deploy the model with Azure Machine Learning.
 After training the model, you want to deploy the model to a real-time endpoint so that it can be consumed by a web app.

+- Create a GitHub Actions workflow which deploys the model trained in the production environment.
-- After training the model, automatically register the model, create an endpoint and deploy your model to the endpoint using the CLI (v2) in a GitHub Actions workflow.
+- The workflow should register the model, create an endpoint and deploy your model to the endpoint using the CLI (v2).

-> **Tip:**
-> Use the workflow from challenge 5 and add the model deployment to the production job.

 - Test whether the deployed model returns predictions as expected.